 According to BirdWatch Ireland, 450 different species of bird have been recorded on Ireland's shores.
 The island's rugged coastlines mean we have some of the best seabird views in Europe.

-So, it’s time to get those binoculars out, wrap up warm and witness the beauty on our doorstep.
+So, it’s time to get those binoculars out and witness the beauty on our doorstep.

 Here are five of the top locations to watch birds in Ireland: